martinklepsch/tenzing/README.md

 your app to Amazon S3 or even host it in your Dropbox.
 To do that just copy the files in `target/public/` to your desired location.

+> PS.
+A nice tool to easily deploy to S3 from the command line is [stout](https://github.com/EagerIO/Stout).

 ## License

 Copyright © 2014 Martin Klepsch